John Rock (nurseryman): San Jose

 After his discharge, John Rock headed to California by way of Panama.
 He arrived in San Francisco on June 19, 1863.
 He settled in the Santa Clara Valley and worked at Lick's Mill for James Lick in 1864.
 Rock was naturalized as an American citizen in 1864 in San Jose, California.
 Rock married Annie B. Steiger in February 1875.

 Rock's Nurseries in San Jose

 John Rock established his "Rock's Nurseries" along Coyote Creek in 1865.
 One of the earliest advertisements (1868) was for mulberry and fruit trees.
 It says that "J. Rock's Alviso Nursery" was on Coyote Creek across from Lick's Mill.
 The first nursery was 48 acres on the Milpitas road.
 The nursery can be seen on Map 2 of the 1876 Thompson & West map.
 His neighbor was pioneer nurseryman, B.S.
 Fox.
+The 28 November 1874 Pacific Rural Press article "Model Nursery" said that the "fiirst premium was awarded by the Santa Clara Valley Agricultural Society, for the best nursery."

 In 1879, John Rock was on the board of the first California Horticultural Society, along with Charles Howard Shinn, Dr. John Strentzel, W.B.
 West, and Dr. Behr.
 The president was Professor E.W.
 Hilgard, Vice President was J. Lewelling, Secretary was E.J.
 Wickson, and the Treasurer was G.P.
 Rixford.